jkg363/shopping-cart/README.md

 To run the test, enter product IDs until all items are selected.

 Enter 'DONE' when all items are selected and receipt will generate.

+Customize your receipt with your own store name, address, phone number and website.

 # Built With:
 Python